fsjunior/python-flask-restful-mongodb-template/README.md

 #### Rationale

-I avoided creating my own solutions (aka reinvent the wheel) in this template to keep it as simple as possible.
-Almost every feature here is provided by the libraries that I used (e.g. pagination is provided by flask-smorest and flask-mongoengine).
+Almost every feature here is provided by the libraries that I'm using (e.g. pagination is provided by flask-smorest and flask-mongoengine).
+So, most of the code here is just glue code and library configurations.

-The files and folders structure pattern that I tried to follow is always use specific files for specific resources and use a common module/file to the that code will be used by different resources.
+Files and folders structure pattern: I always use specific files for specific resources and use a `common` module/file to the that code will be used by different resources.

 #### Structure

-You need to explore the files and folders structure to understand the code and what you have to change to adapt the template to your project.
+Explore the files and folders structure to understand the code and what you have to change to adapt the template to your project.
 Here some basic info to help:

 There are two parent folders: `app` and `test`.
 As you may have guessed, `app` contains the app files and `test` have all the tests and fixtures.
 The `test` folder structure is